joaopef/theSTART/README.md

 # PwnZilla
 ## 📌 Overview
 This project documents my journey in setting up and customizing a **Pawnagotchi** from scratch.
+For a deeper explanation of how Pawnagotchi works, check out [HOW_IT_WORKS.md](HOW_IT_WORKS.md)

 ![Pwnzilla Setup](images/pwnzilla-setup.jpg)

-## 🖥️ Hardware
+## Hardware
 - Raspberry Pi Zero 2 WR because why not
-- MicroSD Card 32Gb, 8Gb would be enough
+- MicroSD Card 32Gb but 8Gb would be enough
-- Waveshare v4
+- Waveshare v4 display
-- Micro USB raspberry pi cable
+- Micro USB Data+Power Raspberry Pi cable
 - Power bank

-## 🛠️ Installation & Flashing
+## Installation & Flashing
-1. **Download the latest release**: [Official Repo](https://github.com/evilsocket/pwnagotchi)
+1. **Downloaded the latest release** from [jayofelony's repo](https://github.com/jayofelony/pwnagotchi) since it 's the one that's still being updated with regularity
-2. Flash the image using: balenaEtcher or Raspberry Pi Imager
+2. Flashing the image using the
+**Raspberry Pi Imager**

+## Configurations